 Set-up: The AP shall be located at position (0,0) operating on a randomly selected channel number.
 Non-AP STAs are trying to establish a link with the AP.
 The non-AP STAs’ distance to the AP shall be 5m.
 The start of the link-set up shall be delayed by a random number that is uniformely distributed over a [1s, 1.1s] inverall.
 The goal therein is to put the system in steady state before starting the link-set-up The delay shall not be accredited to the link set-up time.

 Additional non-AP STAs may be located at 5m-distance from the AP.
-Those STAs may impose a background load on the system and shall have an established link with the AP.
+Those STAs may impose a medium load on the system and shall have an established link with the AP.

 Parameter for this scenario:

-Background load: number of non-AP STAs imposing the load and traffic profile of the load per STA
+Medium load: number of non-AP STAs imposing the load and traffic profile of the load per STA

-User load: number of non-AP STAs trying to establish a link with the AP
+Link Attempt Rate: number of non-AP STAs trying to establish a link with the AP

 References: